The Scientific Benefits of Long Runs

 A progression long run is where you run the majority of your long run at an easy pace, and then the last few miles you progressively pick up the pace (about 10 seconds per mile) until you are finishing at a faster pace (about 1 minute faster per mile, or race pace, depending on where you are in your training).

-You can also do a fast finish long run where you finish the last mile or so at a moderately harder pace.
+You can also do a fast finish long run where you finish the last mile or so at a moderately harder pace such as your half marathon pace.

 Race Pace Long Run